pericles-project/EcoBuilder/README.md

 # EcoBuilder
 The EcoBuilder is a tool for the creation of Digital Ecosystem Models via Java API or via GUI.
-It is not released, yet.

-The Digital Ecosystem Model and the EcoBuilder will be released on Q4 2016.
+The Digital Ecosystem Model and the first version of the EcoBuilder were released on 30th September 2016.

+We will add further information here, including a quick start guide and a developer documentation in the following week.

+We plan to publish two succeeding versions of the EcoBuilder this year.
+Version 1.1 will be published end of October before MEDES conference, where we will present a paper about the DEM and the EcoBuilder.
+Version 1.2 will be released end of November, just before the PERICLES final event in London.

+Help us to improve the EcoBuilder, and create tickets ("Issues section"), if you have any suggestion for improvements, or if you find any bugs.
+We will try to process your feedback for the new versions.

+The EcoBuilder was developed on Linux.
+It was tested on Windows, but not very extensively.
+We have not tested it on Mac, yet.

 ## Links